01 Bone or Joint Diseases

 There is a significant overlap of nerve supply to many of the discs, muscles, ligaments, and other spinal structures.
 Therefore, it can be difficult for the brain to sense the cause of the pain accurately.
 For example, a degenerated or torn lumbar disc can feel the same as a pulled muscle, creating inflammation and painful muscle spasms in the same area.
 Muscles and ligaments heal rapidly, while a torn disc may or may not.
 The time course of pain helps determine the cause.

 Osteomyelitis is a bacterial infection of the bone that may result in the death of bone tissue.
 The infection may reach the bone by traveling through the bloodstream or spreading from nearby tissue.
+Common causes of osteomyelitis include open fractures, recent surgeries, and a foreign body in the bone.
+Understanding these causes can help you take preventive measures to reduce your risk of developing osteomyelitis.

 Osteomyelitis is an infection that usually causes pain in the long bones of the legs.
 Other bones, such as those in the back or arms, can also be affected.
 Anyone can develop osteomyelitis.
 However, you’re more at risk of getting an infection in a bone if you have recently broken (fractured) it.